Rocking the Cradle: Egypt 1978: Concert planning & performance

-The final night's performance concurred with a total lunar eclipse.
+The final night's performance coincided with a total lunar eclipse.
 Drummer Bill Kreutzmann played with a cast, having broken his wrist while horseback riding.
 The King's Chamber of the nearby Great Pyramid of Giza was rigged with a speaker and microphone in a failed attempt to live-mix acoustical echo.
-The guest musician was Hamza El Din, a Nubian oudist whose "Ollin Arageed" appears on the album.
+Hamza El Din, a Nubian oudist, performed as a guest and his composition "Ollin Arageed" appears on the album.
 He was backed by the students of his Abu Simbel school and accompanied by the Grateful Dead.
 El Din also appears on the Grateful Dead album Road Trips Volume 1 Number 4.

 Lesh recalled that through the shows he observed "an increasing number of shadowy figures gathering just at the edge of the illuminated area surrounding the stage and audience – not locals, as they all seem to be wearing the same garment, a dark, hooded robe.
 These, it turns out, are the Bedouin, the nomadic horsemen of the desert: drawn in by the music and lights... each night they have remained to dance and sway rhythmically for the duration of the show."
 Kreutzmann recalls "Egypt instantly became the biggest, baddest, and most legendary field trip that we took during our entire thirty years as a band...
 It was priceless and perfect and, at half a million dollars, a bargain in the end.
 Albeit, a very expensive bargain."

 The concerts weren't expected to be profitable (proceeds were donated to the Department of Antiquities and a charity chosen by Jehan Sadat).
-Costs were to be offset by the production of a triple-live album, however performances did not turn out as proficient as planned, musically, and technical problems plagued the recordings.
+Costs were to be offset by the production of a triple-live album; however, performances did not turn out as proficient as planned, musically, and technical problems plagued the recordings.
 The results were shelved as the band focused instead on a new studio album, Shakedown Street.